jkeohan/bonus_lectures/AWS/intro-to-dynamoDB/intro-to-dynamodb.md

 <img src="https://i.imgur.com/T2OHYxw.png">

-But if we look at the logs we should also see that none of the console.log output is there.
+But if we look at the logs we should also see that none of the console.log output is there either.

 <img src="https://i.imgur.com/U6SfnGd.png">

 <!-- <img src="https://i.imgur.com/bQAe7vz.png"> -->

-This is because the dynamodb.scan() method is running as promise but it's not being resolved.
+This is because the **dynamodb.scan()** method is running as promise but it's not being resolved.
 In order to resolve the promise we must include **.promise()**.

 ```js
 await dynamodb.scan(params, function(err, data) {